ToolmanInside/readthedocs/docs/index.rst

 Static program analysis still plays a key role in detecting and fixing vulnerabilities (e.g., reentrancy) in smart contracts.
 However, the existing static analyzers still suffer from two major limitations:

-- lack of intra-contract analysis
+- lack of inter-contract analysis
 - lack of path feasibility due to the techniques used by programmers to prevent reentrancy (e.g.,permission controls, hard-coded addresses and execution locks).

 In this work, we present Clairvoyance, a cross-function and cross-contract static analysis by identifying infeasible paths for detecting reentrancy vulnerabilities in smart contracts.